 Initially I think my dad was hesitant to ask me to come with him.
 This was usually something he did with his buddies annually and I think the picture of his daughter crossing crevasses wasn’t exactly comforting for him.
 In fact at the first crevasse we needed to pass over, I recall him shouting “I don’t want her crossing over that”!
 To which I replied “how else am I suppose to reach the top”?!
 Our trip up Rainier was not only a bonding experience but also a time for my dad to see that I was growing up and becoming my own person.

 My dad is and always has been an intense man.
 It’s what has driven him his entire life; it’s mostly fueled by his desire to succeed but a little bit is driven by his anxiety too.
 I inherited my dad’s intensity just like he inherited it from his mother.
-I think of it as a gift and while I knew my dad and I were similar, this similarity was even more cemented during our trainings together.
-I think we about killed each other once while picking a parking spot at the trail head (yes intensity has it’s ups and downs, but give us a break!).
+I think of it as a gift and while I knew my dad and I were similar, this similarity was even more evident during our trainings together.
+I think we about killed each other once while picking a parking spot at the trail head (yes intensity has it’s ups and downs).
 I also learned how sensitive we both are, where I got my goofy side from, and that we’d both do a whole lot for a handful of peanut M&M’s.
 Every weekend we would hike together, gradually increasing the amount of weight in our packs each time.
 And every weekend I learned something new about how similar my dad I were.

 There were a lot of times during training that I didn’t feel like hiking.
 But every time I got on the trail I was happy to be there.
 After we started our hike, my dad would always check in and ask me how I was doing.
 I usually said “fine”, but he knew I was struggling.
 During this time I had been going through a tough break up and that lent even more space for us to talk.
 He opened up about his own stories of heart break or times of feeling a bit lonely.
 This man, who made my eyes roll into the back of head sometimes, was just like me.
 We even dealt with break ups similarly (with sweets, crying, and cursing at the sky but not necessarily in that order).
 What?!
 We both feel emotions deeply, and he made it clear to me that being sensitive isn’t a bad thing and it’s certainly not a sign of weakness.
 I thought that if my dad can get through what he’s been through, heart breaks and so much more, I can get through this.
 Especially with him by my side and the trail under my feet.